Curiocopia/oppermann-worker/README.md

 # 📦 Oppermann Worker

 This is a utility repo used in the adaptation of a sample Kubernetes docs learning example ([fine parallel processing work queue]).
-It is used to generate a Docker image that is called in the eventual link repo.
+It is used to generate a Docker image that is called in the [blog repo].

 This worker image retrieves natural numbers from a Redis queue and calculates if they are magic Oppermann numbers.